kynex7510/3dbrew/content/IRU:WaitRecvTransfer.md

 # Description

-This command waits for the data-receive transfer to finish.
+This command cancels the current data-receive transfer and waits for the [Transfer State](IRU:GetTransferState "wikilink") to be Ready before returning.
+The response includes the amount of data already written to the shared memory by the time the transfer is cancelled.
+The event returned by [GetRecvFinishedEvent](IRU:GetRecvFinishedEvent "wikilink") will not be signalled when the transfer is cancelled this way.